 - USM strongly believes in a high-performance culture that is supported and modeled by its executives.
-Compensation must be linked to performance. - The Organization and Compensation Committee, subject to the Board of Regents, is responsible for determining performance expectations and evaluating the performance of the chancellor and determining resulting compensation actions. - The Organization and Compensation Committee and the chancellor, subject to the Board of Regents, are responsible for determining performance expectations and evaluating the performance of the presidents and the vice chancellors, and determining resulting compensation actions. - To that end, the establishment of expectations and performance evaluation methodology for the chancellor, presidents and the vice chancellors will, as appropriate: - Utilize a standard framework for goal setting and reporting; the framework should allow for system-wide and/or institution-specific metrics. - Set and communicate job and performance expectations and ensure shared understanding of expectations and accountabilities, including behaviors and competencies. - Develop goals that align with system-wide and institutional strategic directions and objectives. - Provide feedback mid-year and annually on progress against goals, and areas for growth and development. - At the executive level, performance is evaluated mid-year and on an annual basis.
-In addition, a 5-year review is conducted for new presidents.
+Compensation must be linked to performance.
+It should also recognize the value of successful experience in its leaders, both for new leaders and for leaders who have sustained successful performance over a long period of time. - The Organization and Compensation Committee, subject to the Board of Regents, is responsible for determining performance expectations and evaluating the performance of the chancellor and determining resulting compensation actions. - The Organization and Compensation Committee and the chancellor, subject to the Board of Regents, are responsible for determining performance expectations and evaluating the performance of the presidents and the vice chancellors, and determining resulting compensation actions. - To that end, the establishment of expectations and performance evaluation methodology for the chancellor, presidents and the vice chancellors will, as appropriate:

+- Utilize a standard framework for goal setting and reporting; the framework should allow for system-wide and/or institution-specific metrics. - Set and communicate job and performance expectations and ensure shared understanding of expectations and accountabilities, including behaviors and competencies. - Develop goals that align with system-wide and institutional strategic directions and objectives. - Provide feedback mid-year and annually on progress against goals, and areas for growth and development. - At the executive level, performance is evaluated mid-year and on an annual basis.
+In addition, a periodic review is conducted for new presidents.
 Annual and other evaluations may appropriately include an assessment of performance trends over a longer period. - Compensation increases are awarded primarily based on annual performance as determined by the performance assessment.
 However, other factors may be considered including the state's financial condition, assessments of performance over a longer period, equity and retention concerns and the competitive market.